iltommi/qdb-documentation/source/api/cpp.rst

     .. cpp:function:: size_t multi_connect(const char * const * hosts, const unsigned short * ports, qdb_error_t * errors, size_t count)

-        Initialize all required resources and connect to multiple nodes within the same cluster.

-        If the same host/port combination is present within the lists, the function will fail and return qdb_e_invalid_input.
+        Initialize all required resources, bind the client instance to a quasardb :term:`cluster` and connect to multiple nodes within.
+The function returns the number of successful connections.
+If the same node (address and port) is present several times in the input array, it will count as only one successful connection.

+        The user supplies an array of qdb_remote_node_t and the function updates the error member of each entry according to the result of the operation.

-        Only one connection within the list has to complete for the call to succeed.
+        Only one connection to a listed node has to succeed for the connection to the cluster to be successful.

-        :param hosts: An array of null terminated strings designating the hosts to connect to.
+        :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
-        :param ports: An array of unsigned integers designating the corresponding ports for each host to connect to.
+        :param servers: An array of qdb_remote_node_t designating the nodes to connect to.
+The error member will be updated depending on the result of the operation.
-        :param errors: An array of error codes that will receive the result for each connection.
-        :param count: The size of the input arrays.
-All arrays must have identical sizes.
+        :param count: The size of the input array.

         :return: The number of successful connections.